LoSealL/ppq/md_doc/how_to_use.md

 then we can begin our quantization process using all prepared information

 ## Initialize An Executor
-All operations are exectuted by *TorchExecutor* instances in PPQ, and as you can see from [default.py](../ppq/executor/torch/default.py), the inner operation executing logic is implemented using pytorch
+All operations are executed by *TorchExecutor* instances in PPQ, and as you can see from [default.py](../ppq/executor/torch/default.py), the inner operation executing logic is implemented using pytorch
 ```python